altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

 ~Time ceased~
 ~With the only hints of it passing being the up and down of that oscillation~ ~Slowly it subsided~
-'R::One more pull, I think that would be all of it'
+'R::One more pull, I think that would be all of it.'
 ~A voice echoing in the distance, one so familiar, she could almost remember~ ~And the pain plunged her experience,  nothing but this ringing pain~ ~A totality of existence~